Mintsuu/nus-gdisa-daily-notes/day-2-intro-to-ides.md

 ## Questions
 - What is a static field?
+- Why is floating point arithmetics inaccurate for java?
 ## Potential Exam Questions
 - Hotel Booking system, print out the number of rooms in a specific format